7db9a/homegrown-content-addressable-filesystem/README.md

 #### Jrnl

 You can tag anything via cli.
-It uses a plain text file, which is perfect for git, and its easy to search.
+It uses a plain text file, which is perfect for git, and it's easy to search.

 ## Setup